Tree-sitter

 )

 For complex cases, symbols can also be constructed from multiple queries when a single query cannot accurately target the required set of nodes.
-By using the scope.group variable with a string value you can denote that one query using @start (or @start.before) should be linked with another query using @end (or @end.after).
+By using the scope.group metadata key with a string value you can denote that one query using @start (or @start.before) should be linked with another query using @end (or @end.after).
 When two matched queries have the same group name and appear within the same level of the tree of symbols, they will be combined.
 The names of groups is not important, so long as the two halves of the region match.

 When grouping many symbols of the same type but differing depths, it may not be possible to accurately “name” all of the groups in your query directly.
 If both the start and end query building the symbol knows the symbol’s “name”, you can specify scope.groupByName, and the query will instead use the symbol’s name as the group name.
 An example of this in practice is HTML tags: both the start and end tag know their name, so they can be grouped automatically using it.